![]() |

 Melanospiza richardsoni

-There is a connection between the SAINT LUCIA BLACK FINCH and the
+There is a connection between the Saint

-"DARWIN'S FINCHES" of the Galapagos.
+"Darwin's Finches" of the Galapagos.
 At one time, it was thought that

 the Saint Lucia bird was one of them.